What is Le Grand Assistant?

 He bequeathed Le Grand Assistant to the Musée National d’Art Moderne – Centre Georges Pompidou.

-This second sculpture was his way to thank the city’s mayor and statesman Michel Debré for his assistance in obtaining the French citizenship.
+This second sculpture was his way to thank the city’s mayor and statesman Michel Debré for his help in obtaining the French citizenship.

 Where to find Le Grand Assistant?